 The results were first announced to CARICOM Heads of Government at the twenty-fifth Inter-Session Meeting held in March 2014 in St. Vincent and the Grenadines.

-Henderson’s first official performance of “Celebrating CARICOM, the official CARICOM song will be at the opening ceremony for the thirty-fifth Regional Meeting of the Conference of Heads of Government to be held Tuesday 1st July, 2014.
-There she will also be presented with her winning cheque of US$10,000.00.
+Henderson’s first official performance of Celebrating CARICOM, the official CARICOM song will be at the opening ceremony for the thirty-fifth Regional Meeting of the Conference of Heads of Government to be held Tuesday, July 1st, 2014.
+There she will also be presented with her winning cheque of $10,000.00 USD.

-CARICOM was established on 4 July 1973 by the Treaty of Chaguaramas on the principle of regional integration for national and regional development.
-The grouping comprises 15 full member states (Antigua and Barbuda, The Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago) and 5 associates (Anguilla, Bermuda, British Virgin Islands, Cayman Islands and Turks and Caicos Islands).
+CARICOM was established on July 4th 1973 by the Treaty of Chaguaramas on the principle of regional integration for national and regional development.
+The grouping comprises 15 full member states (Antigua & Barbuda, The Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago) and 5 associates (Anguilla, Bermuda, British Virgin Islands, Cayman Islands and Turks and Caicos Islands).
 The Secretariat is headquartered in Georgetown Guyana.

-This Press Release courtesy of AGSelectPR and Roseau.
+This Press Release courtesy of AG Select PR and Roseau.
 Photo Credit: repeatingislands.com and William Farrington.